lucasalvessm/java-microservice-patterns-impl/README.md

 # Microservices patterns with Java

-A simple architecture to demonstrate the use of key microservice patterns with:
+A simple architecture to demonstrate the use of key microservice patterns.
+Below, the list of tecnologies used on this project:
 - Spring Boot
 - Spring MVC
 - Spring Data
 - Spring Cloud
+- H2
 - Eureka
 - Hystrix
-- H2
 - Zipkin
 - Redis
 - Swagger
+- Docker
+- Docker Compose

+## Patterns implemented

+- Circuit Breaker
+- Bulkhead
+- Fallback
+- Distributed Tracing
+- Service Discovery

 ## Pre requirements to run the applications: